eblavender/SelectedWork/README.md

 SwipeInput.cs
 This script is designed to look for swipes in all directions, and both single tap and doulbe tap events.
 Keyboard overrides are also available for debugging.

-SkinDetails.cs
+EnvironmentDetails.cs
-This is a ScriptableObject, acting as a color profile, designed to make it easier when expanding and creating new player skins.
+This is a ScriptableObject, acting as a color profile, designed to easily create ad customise the visual effects in the environment.